prabhuperumalsamy/test1/infra/automation/deployment/environment/readme.txt

 The folder are created as per environment ( live, prod, test) and application kustomize configuration has been created accordingly
   eg: test (folder ) // The folder is created to store test configuration files of each application
-        efiler (folder) //The folder contains the kustomization scripts and required files for test efiler application kustomize.yaml (file) // The file contains the below details
+        efiler (folder) //The folder contains the kustomization scripts and required files for test efiler application deployment kustomize.yaml (file) // The file contains the below details
                                   //1.
 The file contains the image which is going to be deployed in test efiler application
                                   //2.
 The information about which file need to be called for execution (arn_efiler.yaml) for execution